 Tataouine photovoltaic project

-In May 2019 work began on the a building site for a photovoltaic plant in the town of Tataouine.
-The plant, which will be equipped with a solar tracking system to optimise the energy produced, will transmit over 20 GWh of electricity per year into the national grid, resulting in a combined savings of around 260,000 tonnes of CO2 over the course of its anticipated 25-year lifespan.Discover Tataouine
+On December 2022 we started a photovoltaic plant in the town of Tataouine.
+The plant, which will be equipped with a solar tracking system to optimise the energy produced, will transmit over 20 GWh of electricity per year into the national grid, resulting in a combined savings of around 211,000 tonnes of CO2eq over the course of its anticipated 20-year lifespan.Discover Tataouine

 Keep up to date with the latest news about our work in the country and our projects in the region.